-27. Lastly, in alleging that PDC diminished the Investor Partners' profits by essentially arguing that the Debtors' assets/funds were wrongfully depleted.
+27. Lastly, in alleging that PDC diminished the Investor Partners' profits by "effectively increase[ing] its profits derived from" the Debtors' assets, the LP Plaintiffs are essentially arguing that the Debtors' assets/funds were wrongfully depleted.
 Again, this is an injury chiefly to the Debtors and only harms the Investor Partners derivatively insofar as their profits (the value of their partnership interests and distributions in respect thereof) were lessened.
+Buccaneer, 912 F.3d at 294.